Level Generator Toolkit

 The Toolkit is available as a capx for Construct 2 in return for a small donation to the project.
 It is distributed under CC-BY-SA 4.0, which means if you want to include the algorithms in your own game, all you have to do is credit me (Alex J Cook), and preferably link to this page ;)

 I will continue to add to the Toolkit over time, as I have over the past few years.
 New algorithms, as well as optimisations to existing algorithms, will take place.
 I will attempt to keep any alterations to the structure and relative output of all function calls consistent between updates, so that developers can continue to benefit from updates without interfering with expected results.

 For more information about using the CapX, see this devlog.

-In order to download this asset pack you must purchase it at or above the minimum price of $5.00 USD.
+In order to download this tool you must purchase it at or above the minimum price of $5 USD.
 You will get access to the following files: